JenPatchett/gauge-json-test/README.md

 The endpoints for this project are `/users` and `/products`

-All data from db.json can be returned with the following URL: http://localhost:3000/db after starting json-server in the Terminal using the following command: `json-server --watch db.json`
+All data from db.json can be returned with the following URL: http://localhost:3000/db after starting json-server in the Terminal using the following command: `json-server --watch db.json`.
+To stop json-server type `ctrl` + `c`